shivannis/xandr-docs-public/xandr-docs/curate/introduction-to-viewability.md

 ---
 title: Microsoft Curate - Introduction to Viewability
-description: Learn what is Viewability and how it is useful to Buy-Side and Sell-Side.
+description: Learn what is Viewability and how it is useful to the Buy-Side and Sell-Side.
 This page also covers how viewability measurement works and what are the technical challenges that you need to overcome. ms.date: 11/14/2023

 ---